NewcastleRSE/british-printed-images/README.md

 ### Running Tests

 Jest has been used as the test library.
 Execute database tests with the command below.
-The tests connect to the live database, so it may be necessary to whitelist an IP through Azure bfreo the tests will run.
+The tests connect to the live database, so it may be necessary to whitelist an IP through Azure before the tests will run.

 `npm test`